 It was a great course that went through a few examples of the whole fitting process, and by the end it didn’t feel quite as daunting as I’d imagined.
 I used their tissue fitting method which worked really well for me.

 This is a post just about my fitting process.
-A full review of the pattern will follow soon.
+My full review of the pattern and construction can be found here.

 My waist and hip measurements put me into size M so this is what I traced.
 I added an extra 3cm to the length on the pattern piece because: